-Course registration for visiting students is on a space-available basis.
+Course registration for special students is on a space-available basis.
 No Lewis & Clark College financial aid is available.
-Campus housing is a possibility if there are room vacancies; students should work directly with the residence life office if they choose to pursue this option.

-To apply, the student must submit a letter stating why he or she wishes to enroll and his or her goals while here, along with the Lewis & Clark visiting student application form, official transcripts of his or her college/university work to date, two faculty recommendations, and a recommendation from the dean of students at his or her home institution.
+To apply, the student must submit a letter stating why he or she wishes to enroll and his or her goals while here, along with the Lewis & Clark special student application form, and official high school or college transcripts.
 Lewis & Clark's Office of Admissions must receive all application materials by August 1 for fall admission and by December 1 for spring admission.
-Students who wish to stay more than one year must reapply to the College.
+Registration for subsequent semesters in subject to review by the Admissions Committee.

-For further information contact the Office of Admissions at admissions@ lclark.edu.
+For further information contact the Office of Admissions at admissions@lclark.edu.